marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 ## Plotting user provided information on a chart

-Cool, we are able to read the gem name from a form, load the data from the API but what about the chart?
-To make things easier, we'll use an Angular plugin called [angular-google-chart](https://github.com/bouil/angular-google-chart) that provides a `google-chart` directive we can use on our apps so that we don't have to reinvent the wheel.
+Cool, we are able to read the gem name from a form, load the data from the API.
+But what about the chart?
+To make things easier, we'll use an Angular plugin called [angular-google-chart](https://github.com/bouil/angular-google-chart) that provides a `google-chart` directive we can use in our apps so that we don't have to reinvent the wheel.

 ### Installing and configuring angular-google-chart

-I haven't mentioned it yet but the application we are working on is using [Bower](http://bower.io/) to manage our front-end dependencies.
+I haven't mentioned it yet, but the application we are working on is using [Bower](http://bower.io/) to manage our front-end dependencies.
 Bower is a package manager that helps you find and install your application dependencies (like CSS frameworks and JS libraries) without the need to manually download and update them.
-Bower should have been installed alongside the application bootstrap but if it is not you can run `npm install bower -g`.
+Bower should have been installed alongside the application bootstrap, but if it is not, you can run `npm install bower -g`.

 With Bower in place, we'll run `bower install angular-google-chart --save` to install the package and we'll update the `app/index.html` file to include its JS file.
 Search